artndev/artndev-blog-v2/README.md

 #### Front-end ENV

-Navigate to the front-end directory.
+Navigate to the front-end directory:

 ```bash
 cd src/main/client
 ```

-Open the _.env_ file and fill in the required variables.
+Open the _.env_ file and fill in the required variables:

 ```env
 # IP of admin (other IPs will be blacklisted)